shikya/ignite-scala-consistancy/README.md

 Run the 3 nodes using the configuration above.

-For windows, you can run "start %IGNITE_HOME%\bin\ignite.bat "C:\personal-repositories\ignite-data-consistancy\ignite-runner\1.xml"" in console. to start a single node.
+For windows, you can run `start %IGNITE_HOME%\bin\ignite.bat "C:\personal-repositories\ignite-data-consistancy\ignite-runner\1.xml"` in console. to start a single node.

 To start all node run "runall.bat"